ismailceylan/php-urlify/README.md

 ```

 ### 🔄 JSON Serialization
-`Scheme` objects can be serialized to JSON.
+`Scheme` objects can be serialized into JSON.

 ```php
 json_encode( $scheme );